 Students from diverse fields including biology, computer science, human development, bioengineering, sociology, psychology, public health, and other social and behavioral sciences will benefit from this challenging program.

-The Center for Healthy Aging Research is an interdisciplinary community of Oregon State researchers who study optimal aging across the life span.
+The College of Public Health and Human Sciences' Center for Healthy Aging Research is an interdisciplinary community of Oregon State researchers who study optimal aging across the life span.
+The center is organized into the the following thematic research cores:

 Diet & Genetics Core – biological mechanisms underlying aging processes to develop strategies for maintaining and promoting good health.